 PPC is often handled differently in various business types.
-Some companies may want to leverage it to build brand awareness, while others may want to focus on ROAS related goals.
-Others may wish to consider a specific CPA, while different ones may be busy generating a particular number of leads.
+For example, some companies may want to leverage it to build brand awareness, while others may want to focus on ROAS related goals.
+Some may wish to consider a specific CPA, while different ones may be busy generating a particular number of leads.

 In PPC for e-commerce, each search query can go to a unique page.
 This means that you can send product-based queries to a specific product page that fits best.
-You can also send items to category pages on your website if you consider this to be a more relevant solution for particular cases.
+You can also send items to category pages on your website if you consider this to be a more relevant solution.

 In this situation, the goal of PPC is to have the ads focused on getting the lead by convincing the user to take action.
 This can involve filling a form, sending a contact request, or initiating a phone conversation.

-Therefore you may need to integrate strong CTAs in your ads or even use a feature enabling the user to call you directly from the ad.
+Therefore you may need to integrate strong CTAs in your ads or even use a feature enabling the potential customer to call you directly from the ad.

 In local businesses, the focus of PPC is on the actual locations in the ads.
-You may focus on features that allow you to add your local address and phone number to your ad.
+You may want to opt for features that allow you to add your address and phone number to your ad.
 The user can then click to go to your website or get directions to reach you at your actual premises.
 The ads can be targeted to a specific location or multiple locations simultaneously, depending on what you want to achieve.

-You can also opt to have individual sets of ads for each location.
+You can also choose to display individual sets of ads for each location in part.

 In B2B, using ad extensions will allow you to display additional information in your ads and drive traffic specifically to the adequate page that best responds to a customer’s particular needs.

-Additionally, with advanced targeted options, you can even change your ad completely based on where the user is in the buying cycle and guide him forward to the next natural step.
+Using advanced targeting options, you can even change your ad completely based on where the user is in the buying cycle and guide him forward to the next natural step.

 The online search process’s elementary goal is to discover answers to our questions.
-People think about concepts and translate them into words when searching for things on the internet.
-If someone conducts a search and does not find the content according to personal expectations, they will refine it and reformulate it until getting the appropriate answer.
-On the other hand, if they find the information useful, they will tend to examine results and look for more details by clicking on your ad and landing on your site.
+People think in concepts and translate them into words when searching for things on the internet.
+If someone conducts a search and does not find the content according to their expectations, they will refine it and reformulate it until getting the appropriate answer.
+On the contrary, if they find the teaser useful, they will tend to examine the result and look for more details by clicking on your ad and landing on your site.
 If the landing page is not related to the search query and the ad, the user most probably decides to leave it.

 Search is not interruptive marketing.

 The user asks for information actively, and your ad helps him find what he is looking for.
-In this case, unlike TV or radio ads, your approach is not viewed as disturbing advertising but as useful information that helps someone make a decision.
+In this case, unlike what’s happening on TV or radio, your approach is not viewed as disturbing advertising but as useful content that helps someone make a decision.
 If your ad serves the question, you may end up acquiring a new client.

 On occasion, if you track how often you really find something when looking for it online, you may be surprised to realize that the percentage of successful searches is lower today than it used to be years ago.
-Many more irrelevant websites show up in the SERP nowadays because Google tries to use its machine learning system to figure out your terms' intent instead of just showing you what you searched for.
-Since the intent matching can sometimes be so bad, you get many junk search results.
+This is because many more irrelevant websites show up in the SERP since Google tries to use its machine learning system to figure out your terms' intent instead of just showing you what you searched for.
+Since the intent matching can sometimes be so bad, you get many junk suggestions.
 As Google continues to hide data and forces your account to show irrelevant impressions, you may have to use other channels and find new ways to ensure you are properly adding new terms, audiences, and negative keywords to your lists to maintain your account as healthy as possible.